vandre-sales/meliva-ds/docs/docs/themes.md

 ## Theme Basics

-All themes are scoped to classes using the `wa-theme-{name}` convention, where `{name}` is a lowercase, hyphen-delimited value representing the name of the theme.
-The included light and dark themes use `wa-theme-default-light` and `wa-theme-default-dark`, respectively.
-A custom theme called "Purple Power", for example, would use a class called `wa-theme-purple-power`
+All themes are scoped to classes using the format `wa-theme-{name}`, where `{name}` is a lowercase, hyphen-delimited value representing the name of the theme.
+The included theme uses `wa-theme-default-light` and `wa-theme-default-dark` for light and dark styles, respectively.
+A custom theme called "Purple Power", for example, would use a class called `wa-theme-purple-power`.

 All selectors must be scoped to the theme's class to ensure interoperability with other themes.
 You should also scope them to `:host` so they can be imported and applied to custom element shadow roots.